You’re Not Bad at Mindfulness - Just Misinformed

 What it looks like: Noticing "I always worry about this" or "This is my perfectionist voice again" Why it matters: Metacognitive awareness — thinking about thinking — is the foundation for conscious change

-Traditional mindfulness promise: "Focus to make better decisions"
+Mainstream mindfulness messaging:: "Focus to make better decisions"

-BlinkGood reality: "Notice what's actually happening, and clarity about next steps often emerges"
+BlinkGood reality: "Notice what's actually happening, and clarity about next steps can emerge"

 This isn't just philosophical — it's practical.
 When you're not trying to force your mind into a particular state, you can actually perceive your situation more clearly.
 When you're not judging your emotional experience, you have more mental resources available for problem-solving.